-It is a behaviour in which animals apparently medicate themselves by selecting and ingesting or topically applying plants, soil, insects and psychoactive drugs to prevent or reduce the harmful effects of pathogens and toxins.
-It is also described as use of plant’s secondary compounds and other non-nutrient factors by animals to control or treat disease.
+Zoopharmacognosy is a behaviour in which animals apparently medicate themselves by selecting and ingesting or topically applying plants, soil, insects and psychoactive drugs to prevent or reduce the harmful effects of pathogens and toxins.
+Therefore, it can also describe as use of plant’s secondary compounds and other non-nutrient factors by animals to control or treat disease.

 The term “Zoopharmacognosy” was first coined by Professor Dr. Eloy Rodriguez (Biochemist), Cornell University, USA.
-However, the idea was proposed for the 1st time by Daniel H. Janzen, in the year 1978 and he compiled all the anecdotal accounts of possible self-medication in animals.
+However, the idea was initially proposed by Daniel H. Janzen, in 1978 and he compiled all the anecdotal accounts of possible self-medication in animals.

-Two types of self-medication in animals exist, one is Preventive medication which is prevention of diseases or parasitic infestation and other is Therapeutic medication which is treatment or cure or disease by self-medication.
-When wild life (animals) gets hurt, they rush toward berberis plant, which is multi potent medicinal plant and they either eat berries or suck leaves or barks of berberis plant which is uncommon routinely.
+Two types of self-medication in animals exist, one is preventive medication, which is prevention of diseases or parasitic infestation and other is therapeutic medication, which is treatment or cure or disease by self-medication.
+In case of any injury, the wildlife (animals) rush toward berberis plant, which is multi potent medicinal plant and they either eat berries or suck leaves or barks of berberis plant which is uncommon routinely.

 Types of zoopharmacognosy